 This is a 3D rendering that was based off of the CT

 of a vertebral body at a different level.

-So here you have the actual body again and you have the neural foramen
+So here you have the actual body again and you have the transverse foramen

 You also have a superior articular facet

 which articulates with the vertebral body above it.